-The Katz Law Group has more than 36 years of experience with employment contract disputes in Massachusetts and across New England.
+The Katz Law Group has more than 36 years of experience with business and contract litigation in Massachusetts and across New England.
 Our experience covers both negotiating and preparing contracts to litigating contract disputes.
-With our extensive business litigation experience, we understand how to handle contract disputes with employees, executives, and contractors.
+With our extensive business litigation experience, we understand how to handle contract disputes with employees, executives, and independent contractors.

 Employment Contract Disputes